Brand Name: Dupixent

 What is Dupixent, and what is it used for?

 - to treat people aged 12 years and older with moderate-to-severe atopic dermatitis (eczema) that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
 Dupixent can be used with or without topical corticosteroids.

 - with other asthma medicines for the maintenance treatment of moderate-to-severe asthma in people aged 12 years and older whose asthma is not controlled with their current asthma medicines.
 Dupixent helps prevent severe asthma attacks (exacerbations) and can improve your breathing.
-Dupixent may also help reduce the amount of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing.
+Dupixent may also help reduce the number of oral corticosteroids you need while preventing severe asthma attacks and improving your breathing.

 - Dupixent works by blocking two proteins that contribute to a type of inflammation that plays a major role in atopic dermatitis and asthma.

 - Dupixent is not used to treat sudden breathing problems.

 - It is not known if Dupixent is safe and effective in children with atopic dermatitis under 12 years of age.